hkvh/sonata-archives/README_Setup_Windows.md

 Before installing anaconda, executing `where python` in Command Prompt should produce `/usr/bin/python` and running `> python` would likely start a session of python 2.7.X.

+If the anaconda3 installer worked successfully, executing `where python` in Command should now point to `C:/Users/<YourName>/anaconda3/bin/python`, and running `python` should start a session of python 3.6.X.

 #### 3. Create the sonata-archives virtual environment